Anettetu/FriendlyKoalas/README.md

 How users can get started with the project

     If you wish to contribute on the project you have to begin by contacting one of the team-members.
-Send us a mail on sondrebe@stud.ntnu.no, trymsi@stud.ntnu.no or anettetu@stud.ntnu.no.
+Send us a mail on sondrebj@stud.ntnu.no, trymne@stud.ntnu.no or anettetu@stud.ntnu.no.
 We will provide you with further instruction on how to begin with the project.
 If you need any help during the process we are always available to answer you on mail.